 What we do here costs less and accomplishes more.

-We have grown tremendously since Dr. David Dunning, a priest at Trinity Episcopal Church, opened the first Alvis program on Columbus' Bryden Road in the 1960s.
+We have grown tremendously since the first Alvis program opened in Columbus in the 1960s.
 But one thing has remained constant throughout the years – our unwavering commitment to creating stronger communities and healthier lives.